moondance-labs/tanssi-docs/learn/appchains/overview.md

 ## General Architecture {: #general-architecture}

-As previously discussed, appchains deployed through Tanssi are customizable blockchains that, among other features, have block production as a service and inherit security with deterministic block finality within seconds from an external security provider.
+As previously discussed, appchains deployed through Tanssi are customizable blockchains that, among other features, receive block production as a service and inherit security with deterministic block finality within seconds from an external security provider.

 Tanssi appchains are fully decentralized networks.
-The decentralized nature of the networks increases considerably their resilience and fault tolerance since they don't rely on a single authority or entity to ensure their liveness.
-Instead, they rely on decentralized protocols, providing services in a trustless way.
-For example, they receive block production services from a decentralized and incentivized set of sequencers and security via a set of validators that operate with delegated assets at stake.
+The decentralized nature of the networks considerably increases their resilience and fault tolerance since they don't rely on a single authority or entity to ensure their liveness, security, and performance but on trustless, decentralized protocols.
+For example, they receive block production services from a decentralized and incentivized set of sequencers and security services via a set of validators that operate with assets at stake.

 Tanssi appchains also benefit from a set of Data-Preservers, with full archive nodes, ensuring the data availability layer availability.
 These data-preservers are incentivized through Tanssi's data retrieval services and also provide the RPC infrastructure for apps and users interacting with Tanssi appchains.